Makespan Trade-offs for Visiting Triangle Edges: Visitation Trade-offs

-\begin{proof} Consider a non-obtuse $\triangle ABC$, and a point $P$.
-Without loss of generality, assume that $R_2(P) = \max\{ d(P,AB), d(P,\{BC,CA\}) \}$.
 Note that for the $R_2(P)$ solution, one robot follows the optimal trajectory for visiting $AB$ and the other follows the optimal trajectory for visiting $\{BC,CA\}$.
 Let $T_c$ be the least expensive of the two trajectories, and $T_e$ be the most expensive (and break ties arbitrarily if their costs are equal).

 It suffices to present a heuristic trajectory that one robot could follow that does not cost more than $3R_2(P)$.
 Indeed, starting from $P$, first move along the cheapest trajectory $T_c$ and return to point $P$, followed by moving along $T_e$.
 Clearly, this trajectory visits all $\{AB,BC,CA\}$, and takes time